mira-space/Miradata/README.md

 We release four versions of MiraData, containing 330K, 93K, 42K, 9K data.

-The meta file for this version of MiraData is provided [here](https://drive.google.com/drive/folders/1U9x6VeasgjxSuuKcCgY6K8CVy9EKEt80?usp=sharing).
+The meta file for this version of MiraData is provided in [Google Drive](https://drive.google.com/drive/folders/1U9x6VeasgjxSuuKcCgY6K8CVy9EKEt80?usp=sharing) and [HuggingFace Dataset](https://huggingface.co/datasets/TencentARC/MiraData).
 Additionally, for a better and quicker understanding of our meta file composition, we randomly sample a set of 100 video clips, which can be accessed [here](assets/miradata_v1_100_samples.csv).
 The meta file contains the following index information:

 - **clip_id**: video clip index, which is composed of `{download_id}.{clip_id}`
 - **source**: video download source and category